Korean Art and Antiques

 $250.00

 Rare Work of Munjado Calligraphy by Kim Ki Chang aka Unbo (1913 - 2001).
+Calligraphy has been the most revered field of art throughout Korean history.
 Despite being deaf, Unbo was one of Korea's most beloved 20th Century artists.
 His works are now sought by museums and collectors internationally.
 In this original signed offset print, Unbo gives us a dynamic rendering of the ancient style of figurative munjado calligraphy.
 The bird leaping out of the center character adds powerful life to the piece.
 25.5 x 19.5 inches, 65 x 50 cm.

 All Items : Vintage Arts : Regional Art : Asian : Korean : Paintings : Pre 1980 item #1428522 (stock #1438)